Cidny Bullens: 2020s: Walkin' Through This World

 In August 2020, Bullens released his first album as Cidny, Walkin' Through This World, co-produced by Bullens and Ray Kennedy (Lucinda Williams, Steve Earle, Rodney Crowell).
 This new album is loosely themed around Cidny's gender transition, featuring the provocative first single "The Gender Line".

 Bullens is also the subject of the award-winning documentary short The Gender Line (directed by TJ Parsell and produced by Bill Brimm), which played in many film festivals worldwide in 2019–20.

+On June 6th, 2023, Bullens released a memoir, "Trans electric: My Life as a Cosmic Rock Star" published by Chicago Review Press.

 Personal life

 Bullens grew up in Massachusetts.
 In 1979, Bullens married Dan Crewe, brother of songwriter/producer Bob Crewe, and divorced in 2002.
 Their daughter Reid was born in 1982.
 In 1996, their younger daughter, Jessie, born in 1985, died at age 11, of complications from Hodgkin lymphoma.

 As an artistic outlet for coming out as transgender in 2012, Bullens debuted a "one wo/man show" entitled Somewhere Between – Not an Ordinary Life in February 2016.
 Nashville Scene voted it to be the "Best One-Person Show of 2016".
+In terms of his previous life as Cindy, he considers his previous identity to be "a different person."